matthewjburton/reservation-bot/README.md

 ## Usage

-Create a .env file to manage the configuration for youre reservation
+Create a .env file to manage the configuration for your reservation

 ```py
 USERNAME='username'       # Your HPU username